This camp is now full. Click here or on the REGISTER Now button to be added to waiting list.

 Some basic knowledge of math and physics may be helpful, but this course is designed for high school students with little to no experience in engineering.

 Dr. Ben Thomas is an instructor in the College of Engineering at the University of Georgia.
 He teaches a wide variety of classes including engineering graphics, computational methods, mechanical engineering design, numerical methods, and machine hydraulics.
-Ben is a triple dawg, receiving his bachelor’s, master’s, and doctoral degrees from UGA.
+Ben is a triple Dawg, receiving his bachelor’s, master’s, and doctoral degrees from UGA.
 His bachelor’s degree is in agricultural engineering with a focus in mechanical systems and his post graduate degrees focus on advanced microscopy.
-With his diverse engineering background, Ben has worked on a wide range of projects from designing a roll over protection systems for tractors, to designing adjustable mounts for specialized optical equipment, and programing advanced image processing applications.
-He recently developed an outreach program in which undergraduate student members of the local chapter of the National Society of Black Engineers (NSBE) mentor STEM students at Burney-Harris-Lyons Middle School.
-Ben worked as a volunteer for the Summer Academy last year.
+With his diverse engineering background, Ben has worked on a wide range of projects from designing a roll over protection systems for tractors, to designing adjustable mounts for specialized optical equipment, and programming advanced image processing applications.
+He recently developed an outreach program in which undergraduate student members of the local chapter of the National Society of Black Engineers (NSBE) mentor STEM students at Burney-Harris-Lyons Middle School This is Ben’s third year as a Summer Academy instructor.

 A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.